Locally loop algebras and locally affine Lie algebras: LALAs

 \claim The radical of $\mathcal B$ is contained in $\iota\otimes F[t^{\pm 1}]$.

 \endclaim

-\proof Since the radical of $\mathcal B$ is graded, one can check the nondegeneracy for each homogeneous element.
+\proof Since the radical of $\mathcal B$ is graded, we can check the nondegeneracy for each homogeneous element.
 It is clear that the elements of degree $\mu+m\delta$ for $\mu\in\text A_\frak I$ cannot be in the radical.
-For the elements of degree $m\delta$, it follows from \eqref{nonzeropair}.
+The elements of degree $m\delta$ are also outside of the radical by \eqref{nonzeropair}.
+Hence, the radical should be in $\iota\otimes F[t^{\pm 1}]$.

 \enskip